-Common questions About the TASC
+About the GED

 TASC test questions require the understanding of broad concepts and generalizations rather than the ability to recall facts, details, or precise definitions.
 The TASC uses practical and realistic settings in test questions, which adults will recognize and are relevant to adults' lives.

 The total TASC testing time is approximately 7 hours and 25 minutes.
 Individuals typically take the four test sections over two or three consecutive days.